Applications will be accepted until: 12:00 noon on the first Fridays in October and in March

 Conference Grants provide partial support for conferences and colloquia sponsored by HFA faculty members and their departments and hosted by HFA faculty members either virtually or on the UMass Amherst campus.

-Award amounts will be determined based on a 1 to 2 match up to the maximum $1,500, i.e. a proposal that has secured $650 in funding, would be eligible for up to $1,300 toward expenses from HFA.
+Award amounts will be determined based on a 1 to 2 match up to the maximum $3,000, i.e. a proposal that has secured $650 in funding at the time of application, would be eligible for up to $1,300 toward expenses from HFA.

 Criteria for evaluation